 - Avoiding contact with sick people.

-- Cleaning your hands often by washing them with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains 60%–95% alcohol.
+- Cleaning your hands often by washing them with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains 60% to 95% alcohol.

-It’s especially important to clean hands after going to the bathroom; before eating; and after coughing, sneezing or blowing your nose.
+It’s especially important to clean your hands after going to the bathroom, before eating, and after coughing, sneezing or blowing your nose.

 Lastly, stay up to date!
-The CDC page is continuously updated with the latest information, which you should keep an eye on and update your stakeholders – via Facebook, Email, LinkedIn, Twitter, you name it – and stay on it.
+The CDC page is continuously updated with the latest information, which you should keep an eye on.
+Update your stakeholders – via Facebook, Email, LinkedIn, Twitter, you name it – and stay on it.

-Communications in a time of uncertainty is important.
-But communications based on data and information is even more so important in a time such as this.
+Communication in a time of uncertainty is important.
+But communications based on data and information are even more so important in a time such as this.

 So, stay calm.
 You’ve got this.